UrbanInstitute/TPC-tables/questions.md

 #Questions/ feature requests

 - For now, **we don't have an API** for the JSONs.
 If I'm remembering right we'd talked about **not** having a full RESTful API (which we certainly don't need, for the JSON -> HTMl process!), but the following 2 features would be great:

-	1. Enabling CORS on the current JSON feeds (e.g. http://tpctables-stg.urban.org/node/1701/table_feed).
+###Enabling CORS on the current JSON feeds
+(e.g. http://tpctables-stg.urban.org/node/1701/table_feed).
 Currently [table.js](app/js/table.js) and [simple.js](app/js/table.js) rely on JSON data files and manually choosing table id's etc. For testing purposes, I was thinking of parsing a querystring like:
 ```
 /simple.html?node=1701&table=1787
 ```
  Which would make testing easier.
 This would require CORS enabled on tpctables-stg, I believe.
 Happy to help with any solution (or keep current JSON file solution if that works for you).

+###JSON endpoints
-	2. Down to road, it'd be useful to have **JSON endpoints for book, sheet, and table**, in order to create tabbed book layouts similar to what are currently in the backend of the Drupal tool.
+Down to road, it'd be useful to have JSON endpoints for book, sheet, and table, in order to create tabbed book layouts similar to what are currently in the backend of the Drupal tool.
 Is that straightforward to implement?
 Current JSON endpoint is just for sheet, so we can easily get table.
 The only thing really missing is a book **endpoint**.

 #Assumptions about JSON structure